-The PHA will require families to submit their choice of flat or income-based rent in writing and will maintain such requests in the tenant file as part of the admission or annual reexamination process.
+HAWC will require families to submit their choice of flat or income-based rent in writing and will maintain such requests in the tenant file as part of the admission or annual reexamination process.

-The PHA must provide sufficient information for families to make an informed choice.
-This information must include the PHA's policy on switching from flat rent to income-based rent due to financial hardship and the dollar amount of the rent under each option.
-However, if the family chose the flat rent for the previous year the PHA is required to provide an income-based rent amount only in the year that a reexamination of income is conducted or if the family specifically requests it and submits updated income information.
+HAWC must provide sufficient information for families to make an informed choice.
+This information must include HAWC's policy on switching from flat rent to income-based rent due to financial hardship and the dollar amount of the rent under each option.
+However, if the family chose the flat rent for the previous year, HAWC is required to provide an income-based rent amount only in the year that a reexamination of income is conducted or if the family specifically requests it and submits updated income information.